We Embrace All Who Enjoy All Things Italian and Desire To Expand Their Knowledge of a Beautiful Country, Its People and Its Language

 How we are organized

-The Dante Alighieri Society of Washington is a membership organization with an elected board and elected consiglieri to advise the board.
-Board members are elected each year at the Society’s Annual General meeting, usually held the second Wednesday in April.
+The Dante Alighieri Society of Washington is a membership organization with an Executive Board of four officers and consiglieri.
+Executive Board members are elected each year at the Society’s Annual General meeting, usually held the second Wednesday in April.
 Members are invited to submit nominees for any office to firstname.lastname@example.org.

 - Harry Reinert – Treasurer